folio-org/okapi/doc/guide.md

 (Note: We are in the process of moving the security discussion into its own document, [Okapi Security Model](security.md). )

-Most of the security discission has been moved into its own document, [Okapi Security Model](security.md).
+Most of the security discussion has been moved into its own document, [Okapi Security Model](security.md).

 The security model is concerned about three things: